BakingClouds/vcf9/vcf9_cpu_support_report/README.md

     •	Customer inventory data (exported from VCF Operations)
     •	Broadcom Hardware Compatibility Guide (HCL) exports
     •	Official knowledge base references

-The report is designed for managers and cloud operators, with visual summaries, per-vendor details, and a full appendix with server names.

 ## 🔧 Requirements